AscentTracker/AsTra/tools/README.md

 and make reports from those files

- ./adastra data/140606*.CSV
+ ./adastra -v data/140606*.CSV

-You can override location with option -loc for adastra.
+You can override location with adastra option -loc